Dear Urban Astronomer

 What does the science say?

-It just doesn’t make any sense that the strong forces that we’re all familiar with don’t do anything to us, yet the fainter and rarer ones do.
+It just doesn’t make any sense that we could be completely unaffected by these strong forces that we’re all familiar with, yet the fainter and rarer ones do.
 So if anybody tells you to be frightened of the Moon, don’t be.
 It’s a lump of dead rock.
 It’s almost 400,000 kilometers away.
 It cannot hurt you or your baby.
 Not even if you forget to pin red ribbons to your underwear.

 As I researched the beliefs mentioned in this article, I found many comments from women explaining that they believed in the superstitions because of miscarriages and birth defects that had affected them or family members after a lunar eclipse.
 Now rationally, we expect this to happen because there are lots of lunar eclipses, and millions of babies are born every week.
 A small percentage of all children are born with some sort of deformity, and a significant number of pregnancies end with miscarriage, so it’s not surprising that sometimes it happens at the same time as a lunar eclipse.
 But I wasn’t going to be the one to say that to those women who had just lost their babies.
 Basic human compassion beats out the fight against ignorance any day of the week.